Is Nicki Minaj On Safaree’s Side In The Meek Mill Beef?

 Nicki Minaj has yet to publicly give her opinion about the fight between her exes Safaree Samuels and Meek Mill.
-But according to an article in Hollywood Life, There’s a rumor the “Starships” rapper liked a comment on Instagram could give us a clue about who she’s backing in this beef.
+But according to an article in Hollywood Life, there’s a rumor the “Starships” rapper liked a comment on Instagram could give us a clue about who she’s backing in this beef.
 The comment was critical of Meek Mill and supportive of Safaree Samuels.

 Here’s the comment that Nicki Minaj’s official Instagram account allegedly liked, left by user bigreese29